Confirmation

 “Baptism, the Eucharist, and the sacrament of Confirmation together constitute the ‘sacraments of Christian initiation,’ whose unity must be safeguarded.
 It must be explained to the faithful that the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
 For ‘by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.’”
 (CCC 1285)

 Confirmation Preparation is a two-year process typically during Grade 9 and Grade 10 including catechetical sessions and additional prayer, service, and/or social opportunities (see info. below).
 The Sacrament of Confirmation is celebrated in the Spring of Grade 10.
-If you are an adult who has not received any Church Sacraments please visit our RCIA page.
+The date is determined by the Diocesan Bishop's Office and traditionally held at the Cathedral of the Immaculate Conception.

 The Details